jonaspleyer/cr_mech_coli/docs/source/fitting-methods.rst

    We performed penalty calculations for simulation snapshots in lock-step with two different techniques.
-   Due to the linear growth of the cells, we expect a constant amount of difference reported by our implemented methods.
+   Due to the overall exponential growth of the ensemble, we also expect an exponential difference (its derivative) reported by our implemented methods as time increases.
    We can clearly see that cell-division introduces undesirable spikes between individual time-steps.
    Relations between daughter and parent-cells have been weighted with a penalty of :math:`p=0`.